 Paying for qualified medical expenses are tax-free, but you should keep records of your expenses.

-As one final benefit, after an employee turns 65, he or she can begin to use the HSA for Medicare premiums.
+As an additional benefit, after an employee turns 65, they can begin to use the HSA for Medicare premiums.
 Additionally, HSA holders over the age of 65 can take distributions for non-qualified medical expenses tax-free, much like an IRA or a 401(k).

 In other words, employees can use those saved funds for day-to-day life.
 This makes the HSA like an additional account that grows tax-free.